yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/3ds-setup-sdk.md

 ## Step 3: Start the data collection

 To initiate the data collection necessary for the 3DS payment flow, you will use the `Yuno.threeDSecure.setup()` function.
-The following table lists all the required parameters for initializing the `setup()` function.
+The following table lists all the required parameters for initializing the `setup()` function:

 | Required Parameter | Description                                                                                            |
 | :----------------- | :----------------------------------------------------------------------------------------------------- |